jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 The WeatherScreen uses:
 - Lottie animations for current weather conditions
 - PNG icons for forecast displays
-- National Weather Service (NWS) API for data (previously used OpenWeatherMap)
+- National Weather Service (NWS) API for weather data
+- Sunrise-sunset.org API for accurate sunrise and sunset times

 The screen is built as a modular component with clear separation of concerns:
 - **WeatherScreen.qml**: Main container component that manages data fetching, UI components, and animations
 - **ForecastDisplay.qml**: Original component for OpenWeatherMap forecasts (maintained for compatibility)
 - **SevenDayForecast.qml**: Component that displays forecasts for the next 12 periods (skipping the first 2 periods shown in the 72-hour view) with static PNG icons in a stacked row layout, showing detailed forecast information in each row
+- **HourlyWeatherGraph.qml**: Component that displays a 24-hour temperature and precipitation forecast graph using Canvas for temperature line plotting and bars for precipitation probability
-- **WeatherControls.qml**: Provides navigation between Current Weather (72 Hour) and 7-Day Forecast views
+- **WeatherControls.qml**: Provides navigation between Current Weather (72 Hour), Hourly Graph, and 7-Day Forecast views

 ### Weather UI Interaction
 The Weather screen is interactive, allowing users to:
 - Click on any weather section in the current weather view to view detailed information
-- Toggle between the 72-hour view (with Lottie animations) and the 7-day forecast view
+- Toggle between the 72-hour view (with Lottie animations), the hourly graph view (with temperature trends and precipitation), and the 7-day forecast view
 - The 7-day forecast displays comprehensive details directly in each row, eliminating the need for additional popups
 - Each forecast row includes the date, icon, temperature, and a detailed description
 - The dialog for the current weather sections uses blur effects (via QtQuick.Effects) for a modern, frosted-glass appearance

+### Hourly Weather Graph
+The hourly weather graph provides a visualization of temperature and precipitation forecast for the next 24 hours:
+- Temperature is displayed as a connected line graph with data points and labels
+- Precipitation probability is shown as vertical bars at the bottom of the graph
+- Time labels along the bottom show the time for each hour in the forecast
+- The graph automatically scales based on minimum and maximum temperatures in the forecast
+- Precipitation probability is extracted from forecast text when explicit values aren't available
+- Sunrise and sunset times are indicated with sun icons at the top of the graph
+- Sunrise is marked with a full sun icon and golden/orange color
+- Sunset is marked with a half-sun icon and salmon/tomato color
+- The graph is fully responsive and adapts to different screen sizes
+- Theme-aware color scheme matches the application's light/dark theme

 ### Weather UI Layout
 The Weather screen layout uses a responsive design approach with: